We take your privacy seriously and we want you to feel confident that your data will not be used for things you didn’t sign up for.

 Specifically, Gramofy will need you to log in to Spotify, but no user information is stored centrally.
 The information is only used to show basic user information on the pages and allow Gramofy to use the Spotify Web API to perform its function to generate and store playlists.

 How we handle the data

 All the data is processed by our staff in Sweden and automatically by our systems.
-For the purposes of IT hosting and maintenance this information is located on servers within the European Union.
-We have Data Processor agreements in place with related providers.
+Information is stored on servers within the European Union.
+We have Data Processor Agreements in place with related providers.

 How long we keep it

-For the purpose of accounting we need to keep records of customer and provider transactions for 7 years as per Swedish law.
+For accounting purposes, we need to keep records of customer and provider transactions for 7 years as per Swedish law.

 Users may request deletion of their user data related to forms via the Data Controller.
 Abiro as Data Processor will then remove the data on request from the Data Controller.

 What we would also like to do with it

 We would like to contact customers about offering news, market news, and advice.
 This information is not shared with any third parties and you can opt-out at any time.